Lost Arles sketchbook

 The lost Arles sketchbook is a purported sketchbook of drawings by the Dutch artist Vincent van Gogh.
 The attribution of the drawings by the art historian Bogomila Welsh-Ovcharov to Van Gogh has been disputed.

-The sketchbook was published in 2016 as Vincent van Gogh: The Lost Arles Sketchbook, by Welsh-Ovcharov with a forward by Ronald Pickvance.
+The sketchbook was published in 2016 as Vincent van Gogh: The Lost Arles Sketchbook, by Welsh-Ovcharov with a foreword by Ronald Pickvance.
 It was published in French by Éditions de Seuil and in English by Abrams Books.

 Discovery

 In 2007 a Dutch art collector approached Teio Meedendorp, a senior researcher at the Van Gogh Museum in Amsterdam, with photographs of 21 sketches he had purchased for "a low price" on the internet auction site eBay.
 Meedendorp told him that he did not believe they were by Vincent van Gogh.
 The French art expert Franck Bailie was later informed about the existence of the sketchbook by a friend and met a family member of the owner.
 He later said that he "felt straight away that these were genuine".

 Bailie subsequently approached the Van Gogh Museum in 2008 with 35 other sketches from the book.
 He was accompanied by a member of the family of the owner of the sketchbook, and was informed by the museum of their doubts about their authenticity.
 Bailie then approached the art historian Bogomila Welsh-Ovcharov and invited her to investigate the authenticity of the sketches.
 She recalled that her " ... first feeling was an incredible overwhelming feeling that I know what I have in my hands ...
 But then, of course, I knew I needed to do the scholarship".
 She said that she had taken three years to authenticate the works and later described them as the "most revolutionary discovery in [the] entire history of Van Gogh's oeuvre".

 Art historian Ronald Pickvance said that the drawings were " ... absolutely O.K., from one to 65 ...
 End of song, end of story".